venoodkhatuva12/chat_services/README.md

  - No much-needed load balancing
  - No reverse proxy for the services
     - Thus the Access-Control-Allow-Origin: * header is set for local testing on each service, and the index.html in the chat_client_demo module has ports hardcoded.
- - the message queue isn't really setup for a production release (passwords, live SSL certs needed etc)
+ - The message queue isn't really setup for a production release (passwords, live SSL certs needed etc)
     - also in the ansible config, the SSL certs are being checked in for the message queue
  - Config is hardcoded for both services.
- - no proper logging (only sysout-ing right now)
+ - No proper logging (only sysout-ing right now)
- - monitoring not even been thought about
+ - Monitoring not even been thought about
  - Tests are minimal
- - no user login currently integrated (deferred till later) And a few more things in there.
+ - No user login currently integrated (deferred till later) And a few more things in there.